Hiking for Beginners

 - It’s more dangerous.
 People hiking by themselves are more likely to get lost, to panic if they get lost or think they’re lost, and to fair more poorly in bad weather or if injured.

-- If you decide to go this route, starting with shorter hikes is a smart idea.
+- Start with shorter hikes if you’re going solo!
 You can also start on more popular trails with plenty of other people around.

 - Let someone know where you’re going and when you plan to return.
 Also, agree on a course of action if they don’t hear from you by a certain time.